ImOyZo/mikrocata2selks/README.md

    PORT = 8728    # Default port for non-SSL.
 Will use 8729 if USE_SSL is True
    ALLOW_SELF_SIGNED_CERTS = False  # Set to True only if using self-signed certificates
    ```
+   For Self Signed Certificate, use certificate with key-size of 2048.

-4. Add Mikrocata user in Mikrotik:
+5. Add Mikrocata user in Mikrotik:
     ```sh
     /user/add name=mikrocata2selks password=xxxxxxxxxxxxx group=full (change password)
     ```